Last Updated on: 9th October 2023, 10:27 am

-Many owners keep their tortoises outside in their garden or yard.
+Many owners keep their tortoises outside in their gardens and yards.
 After all, it:

 However, most pet tortoises kept outside are adults.
 So, you may be concerned if you have a juvenile or hatchling tortoise and want to put it outside.